LPADesign/SampleRepo/README.md

 # SampleRepo
 This repository is where we will all practice going through a typical git workflow.
+ABC

 Hello world